File Image Browser App with thumbnails

 from collections import namedtuple

-from PyQt5.QtCore import QAbstractTableModel, Qt, QSize
+from PyQt6.QtCore import QAbstractTableModel, Qt, QSize

-from PyQt5.QtWidgets import QApplication, QMainWindow, QTableView, QStyledItemDelegate
+from PyQt6.QtWidgets import QApplication, QMainWindow, QTableView, QStyledItemDelegate

-preview = namedtuple("preview", "id title image")
+Preview = namedtuple("Preview", "id title image")

 NUMBER_OF_COLUMNS = 4

-CELL_PADDING = 20 # all sides
+CELL_PADDING = 20 # Padding on all sides of each thumbnail.

 class PreviewDelegate(QStyledItemDelegate):